mercadopago/sdk-js/API/bricks/paymentReview.md

 ### `Brick Controller`.unmount()

-The `unmount` methods removes the rendered Brick from the page.
+The `unmount` method removes the rendered Brick from the page.

 #### Params